tmroziewicz/wf_optim_crypto/README.md

   - **Locate the Experiments**:

-    Run dvc exp show and identify the experiment names corresponding to the following parameter sets:
+    Run `dvc exp show` and identify the experiment names corresponding to the following parameter sets:

     - Set A: 14-day training / 10-day testing, 60-min frequency, using data_global_train_20180101_20190930.csv.

     - Set B: 7-day training / 28-day testing, 60-min frequency, using data_global_train_20180101_20190930.csv

   - Export the Data: (see [Example: Extracting experiments](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#-example-extracting-experiments)) For each identified experiment, perform a `dvc checkout` and copy the intermediary data to the respective folders in the [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis)

 - 📉 **Unseen Period**:

   Experiment results generated by applying the optimal parameter sets, selected during the global training period, to the unseen (out-of-sample) data for BTC, ETH, and BNB:

-  - Intermediary data for unseen perdio execution should also be copied to [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis)
+  - **Locate the Experiments**:

-  - In the list of experiments which could be obtained by `dvc exp show` find experiments which was executed with following parameters:
+    Run `dvc exp show` and identify the experiment names corresponding to the following parameter sets:

     - BTC/ETH/BNB: Training length 14 days/Testing length 10 days executed on data_unseen_20191001_20210920.csv

     - BTC/ETH/BNB: Training length 7 days/Testing length 28 days executed on data_unseen_20191001_20210920.csv

-  -  Export the Data: (see [Example: Extracting experiments](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#-example-extracting-experiments)) For each identified experiment, perform a `dvc checkout` and copy the intermediary data to the respective folders in the [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis)
+  -  Export the Data: For each of the experiments identified above, export the intermediary data to the downstream analysis project.
+See [Example: Extracting experiments](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#-example-extracting-experiments))  for more     detailed instruction

 #### 📋 Example: Extracting experiments

-To analyze specific results, you must export the data generated by a DVC experiment (e.g., BTC: 14-day training / 10-day testing at a 60-minute frequency, experiment name: crash-taka).
+To analyze specific results, you must export the data generated by a DVC experiment (e.g. BTC: 14-day training / 10-day testing at a 60-minute frequency, experiment name: crash-taka).

 - **Checkout the Experiment** This command synchronizes the local filesystem with the specific parameters and data of that experiment:
 ```
   dvc checkout crash-taka
 ```

-- **Copy Data** to the Analysis Project Transfer the contents of the data-wip directory to the corresponding folder in your cloned `wf_optim_crypto_analysis` repository.
+- **Copy Data** to the Analysis Project Transfer the contents of the `master\data-wip` directory to the corresponding folder in your cloned `wf_optim_crypto_analysis` repository.
 ```
   cp master\data-wip\1\60\* ..\wf_optim_crypto_analysis\data\global_training_period_results\dvc-exps\TRAIN_14_TEST_10_BTC
 ```

   [!IMPORTANT] **Target Folder**:

    - **Custom Parameters**: If you are exporting data using parameters different from those defined in the original research, ensure the export folder name is updated to reflect these new settings.